jracickaja-star/tiny-plateau-survivor/README.md

 A minimal pixelated survival sim on a tiny floating plateau.
 Chop trees, store wood, light fires, and survive the night.

+## Play Now

+You can play the latest build directly in your browser: [Tiny Plateau Survivor on GitHub Pages](https://jracickaja-star.github.io/tiny-plateau-survivor/)

 ## Installation / Running

 1. Install **Godot 4** (use the latest stable release from the official website).